Peanut Butter Dog Treats + Video

 Tried this recipe?Let us know how it was!

-titled pinterest collage for peanut butter dog treats
+titled image (and shown): peanut butter dog treats

-Originally published May 2021.
-Updated with video and republished Nov.
-2023
+Originally published May 2021, updated and republished November 2025

 Disclosure: Posts may contain affiliate links.
 If you purchase a product through an affiliate link your price will remain the same and The Slow Roasted Italian will automatically receive a small commission.
 Thank you for supporting us, it helps us keep creating new recipes.